 You could face significant legal consequences by not paying a lien imposed by a government agency, healthcare provider, or an insurance company.

-Paying Legal Fees and Costs
+Paying Legal Fees And Costs For Your Settlement Amount

 · Paying for various experts to testify on your behalf